Bed Bath & Beyond announces 87 more store closures

 (NEXSTAR) – Bed Bath & Beyond told Nexstar Monday that it will be closing 87 additional stores, an announcement that comes days after the beleaguered home goods chain said it had defaulted on its loans.

-The company also plans to close five buybuy BABY stores as well as all of its Harmon beauty locations.
+The company also plans to close five buy BABY stores as well as all of its Harmon beauty locations.

 Bed Bath & Beyond said the closures are being done to increase efficiency as the company works with advisors to “consider multiple paths” as the retailer tries to turn the business around.